Kids love science party cakes!

 Lego can join cakes together!

-e) Dinosaurs are the order of the day?
-What a perfect opportunity to talk about Australian palaeontology and then maybe do some dinosaur experiments as well!
+e) Are dinosaurs the order of the day?
+What a perfect opportunity to talk about Australian paleontology and then maybe do some dinosaur experiments as well!
 We've seen a variety of pretend fossil bones, pick axes & paintbrushes, prehistoric scenes and more.
-A great way to complement a dinosaur party, although it would be fun to make with the kids at any time :)
+A great way to compliment a dinosaur party, although it would be fun to make with the kids at any time :)

 Have a roaring good time making a dinosaur cake!

 f) Danger and mayhem your kid's thing?
 Before making a radiation sign or a biohazard sign, why not talk about some of the risks that have been taken in the name of science so that we can enjoy our modern life.
 Think of the work done by the early pioneers in deep sea diving?
 What about Dr Marie Curie's work on radiation which sadly took her life from radiation poisoning?
 Or the extreme risk taken by early Astronauts or vulcanologists?
 These days things are much more controlled however it is still recognised that exploring the boundaries of human knowledge can still present dangers.
 Maybe turn your house into a science lab with these decorative ideas?
 Perhaps get the kids to put on PPE when slicing up their hazard sign party cake, or create a scene wear the scientist has their PPE on, or just simply have fun with the kids while creating a laboratory disaster in icing :)

 Scientist with full PPE made by Deliciously Yours

 g) Why not depict the instruments themselves?
 Bubbling beakers are easy to create with a bit of fairy floss coming out of opening.
 Whilst making the cake you could get the kids to carefully measure out the ingredients, explaining the importance of careful measurement in a laboratory and how to avoid parallax error.